Velocidex/velociraptor-web/content/_index/overview_row2/column3.md

   image = "triage.svg"
 +++

-When certain conditions are detected occur, trigger automated response actions.
+When certain conditions are detected, trigger automated response actions - from alerts to automated triaging and endpoint lockdown.